Sonny Rollins: 2001–2014: Later career and retirement

 Critics such as Gary Giddins and Stanley Crouch have noted the disparity between Rollins the recording artist, and Rollins the concert artist.
 In a May 2005 New Yorker profile, Crouch wrote of Rollins the concert artist:

 Over and over, decade after decade, from the late seventies through the eighties and nineties, there he is, Sonny Rollins, the saxophone colossus, playing somewhere in the world, some afternoon or some eight o'clock somewhere, pursuing the combination of emotion, memory, thought, and aesthetic design with a command that allows him to achieve spontaneous grandiloquence.
 With its brass body, its pearl-button keys, its mouthpiece, and its cane reed, the horn becomes the vessel for the epic of Rollins's talent and the undimmed power and lore of his jazz ancestors.

-Rollins won a 2001 Grammy Award for Best Jazz Instrumental Album for This Is What I Do (2000).
-On September 11, 2001, the 71-year-old Rollins, who lived several blocks away, heard the World Trade Center collapse, and was forced to evacuate his Greenwich Street apartment, with only his saxophone in hand.
-Although he was shaken, he traveled to Boston five days later to play a concert at the Berklee School of Music.
+Rollins won a 2002 Grammy Award for Best Jazz Instrumental Album for This Is What I Do (2000).
+On September 11, 2001, the 71-year-old Rollins heard the World Trade Center collapse from his Greenwich Street apartment only a few blocks away, and was forced to evacuate with only his saxophone in hand.
+Although he was shaken by the incident, he traveled to Boston four days later to play a scheduled concert at the Berklee Performance Center on September 15, during which he said to the audience: "We must remember that music is one of the beautiful things in life, so we have to try to keep the music alive in some kind of way.
+Maybe music can help; I don't know, but we have to try something these days."
 The live recording of that performance was released on CD in 2005 as Without a Song: The 9/11 Concert, from which Rollins's performance of "Why Was I Born?" won the 2006 Grammy Award for Jazz Instrumental Solo.

-Rollins was presented with a Grammy Award for lifetime achievement in 2004; that year also saw the death of his wife, Lucille.
+Rollins was presented with a Grammy Lifetime Achievement Award in 2004; that year also saw the death of his wife, Lucille, who had been his manager since 1971, and had become his co-producer a decade later.

-In 2006, Rollins went on to complete a Down Beat Readers Poll triple win for: "Jazzman of the Year", "No. 1 Tenor Sax Player", and "Recording of the Year" for the CD Without a Song: The 9/11 Concert.
+In 2006, Rollins went on to complete a DownBeat Readers Poll triple win for "Jazzman of the Year", "No. 1 Tenor Sax Player", and "Recording of the Year" for the CD Without a Song: The 9/11 Concert.
 The band that year featured his nephew, trombonist Clifton Anderson, and included bassist Cranshaw, pianist Stephen Scott, percussionist Kimati Dinizulu, and drummer Perry Wilson.